darylcecile/site/src/notes_markdown/when-it-all-falls-into-place-2025.md

 - **Explore content creation 🎬**: Writing, sharing ideas, and creating—it’s time to step out of my comfort zone.
 - **Travel more ✈️**: After years of feeling a bit stuck, it’s time to step away and experiences even more of what the world has to offer.

 A potentially massive opportunity is on the horizon for me.
 I can’t say much yet, but I hope it works out—it could be a real game-changer.
-Keep your fingers crossed for me and [stay in the loop](https://bsky.app/profile/daryl.wtf)!
+Keep your fingers crossed and [stay in the loop](https://bsky.app/profile/daryl.wtf)!

 All in all, 2025 feels like the year of *realization*, and I can’t wait to see what’s ahead.